john-science/i-wish-i-were-at-defcon-25-hack-a-thon/logs/early_prep.md

 # Early Preparation for the Hack-a-Thon

-> I need to make a plan.
+> I need a plan.

-This is where I will organize my plan for the Hack-a-Thon.
-Then I will gather and collect what I need to start.

-## Linux from Scratch

-* [Here](http://www.linuxfromscratch.org/lfs/view/stable/prologue/prerequisites.html) are some thoughts on prerequisites.
-* [Here](http://www.linuxfromscratch.org) is the Linux From Scratch (LFS) home page.
-* [Here](http://www.linuxfromscratch.org/lfs/view/development/) is the LFS book.
-* [Here](http://intestinate.com/pilfs/guide.html) is the LFS page for Raspberry Pi (PiLFS).

-Step 1 appears to be that I need to partition my SD card so that it has three partitions:

-1. A small swap partition - about 2GB
-2. A partition for the LFS build - about 20GB
-3. A partition for the Raspbian OS - remaining ~10GB

-A good introduction to using `fdisk` to make this partitions is [here](http://tldp.org/HOWTO/Partition/fdisk_partitioning.html).
+The hack-a-thon is unlikely to be successful if I don't have a plan going into it.
+This is where I will gather my thoughts.

 ## Raspberry Pi

-If I want to try almost anything in the InfoSec / NetSec fields, I need a second computer.
-The cheapest solution is probably to use a Raspberry Pi (RPi) to create a little Linux server.
-Plus, I have been looking for an excuse to get a Raspberry Pi.
+I will be building a Linux-from-Scratch (LFS) distro on a Raspberry Pi (RPi).
+This will give me a lot of freedom with my RPi later, to build little LAMP servers and do some back penetration testing.

+There are probably many great resources online for RPi tinkerers.
+So far the [/r/raspberry_pi/](https://www.reddit.com/r/raspberry_pi/comments/41vbs8/new_persons_guide_to_the_pi_and_updated_example/) subreddit intro guide seems like a good place to start.
+Though the [official guide](https://www.raspberrypi.org/documentation/installation/installing-images/linux.md) also seems good.

 #### Hardware

-After looking around, the cheapest Raspberry Pi solution was a to get the Vilros kit on Amazon.Some Pi kits looked likecomplete rip-offs, but the Vitros one has only the components I would buy separately, but for cheaper than I could buy them.
+After looking around, the cheapest Raspberry Pi solution was a to get the Vilros kit on Amazon.
+Some Pi kits looked like complete rip-offs, but the Vitros one only has the components I would buy separately, but for cheaper than I could get them.

 Here is what I bought:

 * [Vilros Raspberry Pi kit](https://www.amazon.com/gp/product/B01D92SSX6) - $50
 * [32 GB Micro SD Card](https://www.amazon.com/gp/product/B06XWN9Q99) - $13

-There are a couple of other things that I need, but I already have them:
+There are a couple of other things that I needed, but I already had them:

 * HDMI Cable
 * USB Keyboard